andreaharit/mlflow/README.md

 # Description 📝

-This project aims to use [MLFlow](https://mlflow.org/) to keep track of ML models and their hyperparameter tunning by log its metrics, parameters and pickle files.
+This project aims to use [MLFlow](https://mlflow.org/) to keep track of ML models and their hyperparameter tunning by logging its metrics, parameters and pickle files.

 We keep MLFlow containerized with [Docker](https://www.docker.com/) and use [Terraform](https://www.terraform.io/) to create and connect two containers:
 - one for the model runs